On this website you will find the texts adopted by the parliamentary assembly, its public working papers ("the Documents") and the Assembly records.

 (NB: numbering of resolutions and recommendations is continuous from 1951 onwards, orders as from 1953)

 These documents are numbered sequentially preceded by the reference Doc. ….
-The working papers have been indexed and the full text versions are online as from 1949.
+Working documents are indexed and to a large extent are available online.
 Some of the main types of document are:

 - Committee reports are prepared by rapporteurs, approved in committee and tabled for discussion by the Assembly either at a part-session or at a meeting of the Standing Committee.
 A report normally contains one or more draft texts ( a recommendations or opinion addressed to the Committee of Ministers and/or a resolution).
 These texts are the only part of the report which is voted on in committee and may be subsequently amended by the Assembly in the plenary.
 The explanatory memorandum, prepared on the authority of the rapporteur, sets out the committee's reasons for the proposals in the substantive text.
 A brief summary of the issues addressed and responses proposed appears on the first page.